 The PC-OBC also reads data frames to depacket, plot, analyse and save the gyrometric data.
-The same
+The same hexadecimal readable ASCII format is used for the frame encoding.
+Baud rate is not critical and a standard 115200 baud UART can handle the application.

-: PC-DPC (embedded software Figure 8 development and debug), and PC-OBC (data collect and line plot).
+Figure 8 : PC-DPC (embedded software development and debug), and PC-OBC (data collect and line plot).